5 Clever Car Tricks for Winter

 Wiper blades frozen to your windshield?

 Soak a soft cloth with full-strength rubbing alcohol and wipe each blade.
 The alcohol will keep the blades from sticking to the window so they’ll function properly even on the coldest day of the year.
-Know exactly when winter blows in with these facts about the winter solstice.

 Car door lock covered in ice?